 Where a selling client instructs a solicitor to delay concluding a bargain having given an indication that an offer is to be accepted, the reason for that delay should be disclosed to the purchaser's solicitor.
-If the seller instructs the solicitor not to disclose the reason, or does not give a reason for such an instruction, the solicitor should also withdraw from acting.
+If the seller instructs the solicitor not to disclose the reason or does not give a reason for such an instruction, the solicitor should advise that they cannot accept this instruction.

-If a solicitor whether for seller or purchaser withdraws from acting in terms of this guidance, the confidentiality of the client should not be breached without the client's authority but when intimating withdrawal that should be done by stating that it is in terms of this guidance.
+If a solicitor, whether acting for purchaser or seller, requires to withdraw from acting in terms of this guidance, the confidentiality of the client should not be breached without the client's authority, but when intimating withdrawal that should be done by stating that it is in terms of this guidance.

-A solicitor must not coerce a client into concluding an early bargain, but if there is a delay, the reason for that delay should be disclosed to the solicitor on the other side as soon as reasonably practicable.
+This guidance should not be read as requiring a solicitor to withdraw from acting solely on the basis that their client does not conclude an early bargain.
+It is accepted that a client is entitled to delay the conclusion of missives while outstanding matters are attended to.
+However if there is a delay the reason for that delay should be disclosed to the solicitor on the other side as soon as reasonably practicable.